 10 Easy Ways to Reward Your Employees

-Every company wants a happy workforce.
+Every company wants a happy workforce which can happen when you reward your employees.
 Offering rewards is just one way to turn those frowns upside down – and one way to motivate employees to do their best work.
-When it comes to rewards, compensation, benefits, recognition, and appreciation come into play.
+When it comes to rewarding your employees, compensation, benefits, recognition, and appreciation come into play.

 Companies often forget the importance employees place on those last two items: recognition and appreciation.
 We’ve come up with 10 easy ways to reward employees who are deserving of a special something.
 The best part?
 It comes at little or no cost to you.